MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 Under the hood a number of operations happen both on Sui as well as on storage nodes:

-- The client or publisher encodes the blob and derives a _blob ID_ that identifies the blob.
-This is a `u256` often encoded as a URL safe base64 string.
+- The client or publisher encodes the blob and derives a *blob ID* that identifies the blob.
+This is a `u256` often encoded as a URL-safe base64 string.
-- A transaction is executed on Sui to purchase some storage from the system object, and then to _register the blob ID_ occupying this storage.
-Client APIs return the _Sui blob object ID_.
+- A transaction is executed on Sui to purchase some storage from the system object, and then to *register the blob ID* occupying this storage.
+Client APIs return the *Sui blob object ID*.
 The transactions use SUI to purchase storage and pay for gas.
 - Encoded slivers of the blob are distributed to all storage nodes.
 They each sign a receipt.
-- Signed receipts are aggregated and submitted to the Sui blob object to _certify the blob_.
+- Signed receipts are aggregated and submitted to the Sui blob object to *certify the blob*.
   Certifying a blob emits a Sui event with the blob ID and the period of availability.

 A blob is considered available on Walrus once the corresponding Sui blob object has been